cyber-carpentry/group6/README.md

 * Automated the entire workflow process using dockers.

 ## Reproducibility Instructions
+Starting a [Jetstream](https://jetstream-cloud.org) instance is recommended: after logging in, select Ubuntu 18.04 Devel and Docker instance and launch.
+When your instance is activated, you can use the web shell or ```$ ssh <VM's IP address>```to .

 There are 3 methods that can be followed to reproduce the Sadler et al. 2018 paper's results:
 * All 3 methods will need that you can clone this github to your local machine. \
 ```$ git clone https://github.com/cyber-carpentry/group6.git```